-The advice quoted is a long way from being an instruction manual but the entry reads as a recognition that the approached learned in Scouting were fundamental to his very successful approach to mastering boating skills.
+The advice quoted is a long way from being an instruction manual but the entry reads as a recognition that the approach learned in Scouting was fundamental to his very successful mastering of boating skills.
 Twenty years later he became director of the National Maritime Institute.

 Born in 1903 he was educated at the Perse School and was a member of the 5th Cambridge (Perse) Scouts .
 He is recorded as being at camps between December 1914 and July 1918, the last two years as a P/L. Around this time it was compulsory to leave Scouts at this age and join the OTC.
 The 5th are not recorded as Sea Scouts at this date.